akaricakes/interactive-feedback-tracker/interactive-feedback-tracker/README.md

 # akari kwok's csci 39548 ; homework #4

-This submission for the assignment was inspired by my workplace system.
+The submission for this assignment was inspired by my workplace system.
 The template for this site was derived from this [tutorial](https://www.youtube.com/watch?v=fH46lAMw6U4).

 In this submission, there are two main components: